GIS Certificate Program Information

 Application and Admission to the Certificate Program

 Students interested in the GIS Certificate should contact the Department of Urban Planning or the Department of Geography and submit an Admission to GIS Certificate Form, a graduate non-degree candidate (NDC) application form and an official undergraduate transcript to the Graduate School.
 Applications should be completed and received in the Graduate School at least one month prior to the intended start date.
 Applicants must have a bachelor's degree with an undergraduate GPA of 2.75 or a graduate degree to be accepted into the certificate program.

 For international applicants, whose first language is not English, a score on the Test of English as a Foreign Language (TOEFL) of at least 600 (250 on the computer-based version) or an International English Language Testing System (IELTS) score of 7.0 must also be submitted.

 Credits and Courses

 A minimum of 6 credits each in Urban Planning and Geography courses are required for completion of the certificate.
-To earn the Certificate, one must complete six semester-long courses (with a minimum of 18 credits) and maintain at least a B (3.00) average among the following courses:
+To earn the Certificate, one must complete six semester-long courses (with a minimum of 18 credits), satisfy graduate school criteria for successful completion and maintain at least a B (3.00) average among the following courses:

 Required Courses (12 cr):